Calama (Numidia): History

 Calama was founded by the Phoenicians and called Malaka, similar to their colony Malake (𐤌𐤋𐤊𐤀, mlkʾ) at Málaga, Spain.
 Malaka was situated in the Berber kingdom of Numidia.
 When this area later came under Roman rule, the city was renamed Calama.
 Between the late republic and early empire, it was governed by a Punic-inspired twin magistracy of sufetes.

-Whether Calama is identical with the town of Suthul which the Roman general Aulus Postumius Albinus unsuccessfully tried to take in 110 BC, (cf. Battle of Suthul) is disputed, with some denying and others cautiously affirming.
+Whether Calama is identical with the town of Suthul which the Roman general Aulus Postumius Albinus unsuccessfully tried to take in 110 BC, (cf. Battle of Suthul) is disputed, with some denying it and others cautiously affirming it.

 In the 1st century AD, Calama, then part of the Roman province of Numidia, became a major urban centre.
 It was given the rank of a Roman municipium as early as Hadrian, and of a colonia later.
 The city was sponsored by Vibia Aurelia Sabina, sister of the Emperor Commodus (late 2nd century).
 Calama was, with Setifis (Setif) and Hippo Regius (Annaba), one of the granaries of Rome in the 2nd and 3rd centuries AD.
-Under Septimius Severus, Calama became one of the most prosperous in the Roman empire, with thermae and a huge theatre.
+Under Septimius Severus, Calama became one of the most prosperous cities in the Roman empire, with thermae and a huge theatre.

 Calama became a Christian bishopric, four of whose bishops are named in extant documents: